Skybridgeconsole/skybridge-final/README.md

 # Skybridge Console

-This is the final working version of the MVP.
+This is a fully working version of the MVP homepage and dashboard.